vipinpatidar/Games/Readme.md

 # 🎮 Connect Four Game

 A classic two-player connection game where players drop colored discs to form a line of four.
-Built with HTML5 Canvas and JavaScript.
+Built with HTML5 and JavaScript.

 ## Overview